entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 3. [Add Solr integration](./solr.md) for the search engine.

+>Note: Access to the Local Hub and installation of bundles from a Hub catalog is restricted to the primary tenant.

 ## Configure the Secondary Tenant
 The secondary tenant has the same capabilities as the primary tenant but with its own isolated data.
 For each new tenant, you will need to configure services for Keycloak, a CDS instance, Solr core, an ingress and database schema.
 Each tenant will also require a ConfigMap.

 For this tutorial, `YOUR-TENANT1-ID` refers to the identifying name of the secondary tenant and also works as a subdomain name.
 A secondary tenant can have multiple fully qualified domain names (FQDNs), as long as they are defined in the `fqdns` field of the [ConfigMap](#create-and-apply-the-configmap) shown below.
 This field determines which tenant's ConfigMap to use when an http request is made.

->Access to the Local Hub and installation of bundles from a Hub catalog is restricted to the primary tenant.

 ### Keycloak Configuration
 Import the realm for Keycloak from the primary tenant and reconfigure it for the secondary tenant.